aimms/how-to/Articles/676/676-running-aimms-app.rst

     the AIMMS model in a single, concise statement.

-Note that the data for locations and vessels are read in and passed to AIMMS similarly.
+Note that the data for the other sheets are read in and passed to AIMMS similarly.

 Running the Optimization Inside the AIMMS App
 -------------------------------------------------------

-After loading all data (for cargo, locations, and vessels), you can execute the optimization logic within your AIMMS model by calling the corresponding procedure.
+After loading all data, you can execute the optimization logic within your AIMMS model by calling the corresponding procedure.

 .. code-block:: python
     :linenos:

-    aimms_model.pr_GenRoutesSolve()
+    # 4. Execute the AIMMS Optimization
+    # Calls the main procedure in AIMMS to solve the optimization problem.
+    aimms_model.MainExecution()

-This single line tells the AIMMS model to run its ``pr_GenRoutesSolve`` procedure, which typically contains the solver calls and other logic.
+This single line tells the AIMMS model to run its ``MainExecution`` procedure, which typically contains the solver calls and other logic.

 Retrieving the Solution and Writing to Excel